Our Nationally Recognized

-An opportunity for upper school students to study, live, and play with students who share the same passion for music that you do.
+An opportunity for upper school students to study, live, and play with students who share a similar passion for music.

 The Virtuoso Program is designed for upper school students who are exploring their potential as string musicians and wish to dedicate themselves to a rigorous academic and musical curriculum.
 San Domenico is the only upper school in the nation that offers an integrated and intensive music program, combined with college preparatory academics, that prepares students for music careers.
 Limited enrollment guarantees personal attention for every student.
 Since 1977, the supportive environment, experienced music faculty, and state-of-the-art conservatory facilities have created an ideal artistic community for serious music students.

 Each year the Virtuoso Program presents numerous public performances, providing students with opportunities to challenge themselves while sharing their music with a wide range of audiences.
-The San Domenico School Orchestra Da Camera was the Festival Grand Champion and First Place String Orchestra at the ASTA National Orchestra Festivals in 2010, 2008, and 2005.
+The San Domenico School Orchestra Da Camera was awarded Festival Grand Champion and First Place String Orchestra at each ASTA National Orchestra Festival in which it participated in, in 2010, 2008, and 2005.

-Virtuoso students receive rigorous coaching and support for their participation in concerts and master classes each year.
+Virtuoso program students receive rigorous coaching and support for their participation in concerts and masterclasses each year.

 Mozart: Allegro Divertimento in D Major, KV 136 for String Orchestra Movement I. Allegro.